 Pascack Valley Health System, LLC (the "Company") is a privately held New Jersey limited liability company that operates Hackensack Meridian Health Pascack Valley Medical Center.
 The term the Company, as used in these consolidated financial statements, refers to Pascack Valley Health System, LLC and its subsidiaries, Pascack Valley Hospital, LLC and Pascack Valley Health Services, LLC and its subsidiaries.
-Membership units in the Company are owned by an affiliate of Ardent Health Services, LLC ("Ardent"), LHP Pascack Valley, LLC, and Hackensack UMC ("Hackensack"), collectively, the Members.
+Membership units in the Company are owned by an affiliate of Ardent Health Partners, Inc. ("Ardent"), LHP Pascack Valley, LLC, and Hackensack UMC ("Hackensack"), collectively, the Members.
 The Members of the Company are not personally liable for the debts and liabilities of the Company in accordance with the LLC agreement and applicable statutes.

-In March 2017, Ardent completed a merger with LHP Pascack Valley, LLC, an indirect wholly owned subsidiary of LHP Hospital Group, Inc. ("LHP"), pursuant to the Agreement and Plan of Merger.
-Through the transaction, LHP became a wholly-owned subsidiary of Ardent.
+In March 2017, Ardent completed a merger with LHP Hospital Group, Inc. ("LHP"), the indirect owner of LHP Pascack Valley, LLC, pursuant to an Agreement and Plan of Merger.
+Through the transaction, LHP and LHP Pascack Valley, LLC became wholly-owned subsidiaries of Ardent.
 Under the terms of the agreement, Ardent assumed LHP's management and operational responsibilities within the Company.
-At December 31, 2023, Ardent owned 65% of the Company and Hackensack owned 35%.
+At December 31, 2024, Ardent owned 65% of the Company and Hackensack owned 35%.